lincolnpoh/github-learning-repo/README.md

 "git branch": Will display all the existing branches in the current project directory.

 "git branch [Insert name of new branch.
 Eg: new_feature]": This will add a new branch to our project.
 Take note that we have to switch to the new branch manually.
-Take note that VScode will NOT switch to the newly created branch automatically, unless we specifically instruct it to.
+Take note that VScode will NOT switch to the newly created branch automatically, unless we specifically instruct it to by using "checkout" command.

+"git checkout [Insert name of target branch]": This will allow us to "switch" or "checkout" to the specified branch.
+More information regarding checkout could be found under the "Git knowledge section" below.

 "git branch -M [Insert name of the primary branch.
 Eg: main]": This command allows us to move or rename our branch to something else.
 Take note that we HAVE to capitalize the flag M.
 Eg: If we execute "git branch -M main", we will be renaming our primary/master branch to "main".

 "git branch -d [Insert name of target branch.
 Eg: new_feature]": This command will delete the specified branch.
 Take note that it's SAFER and BETTER to use the lowercase "-d" instead of the uppercase"-D".
 In Git, lowercase "-d" will make sure to ONLY allow deletion of branches which have not been merged with the master/main branch.

-"git branch -D": Do NOT use this unless we really want to remove the existing branch and frack up our project.

 -----------------
 --Git knowledge--